 Frank Hill (1863-1934).
 Born in High Wycombe.
-For 28 years until his death, he was the landlord of the Railway Hotel, Greenham Road (now demolished).5 Elected to the Town Council 1919.
+For 28 years until his death, he was the landlord of the Railway Hotel, Greenham Road (now demolished).
+Elected to the Town Council 1919.
 Opened the new vertical retort plant of Newbury Gas Works in Kings Road, July 1925.
 Chairman of the Allotments Committee.
-Chairman of the Licensed Victuallers' Association.6
+Chairman of the Licensed Victuallers' Association.2

 John Henry Thompson (1854-1943).
 Liberal.
 1875-1919 he was employed by Hickman & Metcalf Chemists in the Market Place (see Joseph Hickman, Mayor in 1852, 1853, 1872, and 1873; Harry Metcalf, Mayor in 1929).
 Elected to the Council 1921.
 Chairman of the Maternity and Child Welfare Committee.
-Member of the Rechabites (Primitive Methodists), then a Methodist after the union of the Methodists in 1932.
+Member of the Independent Order of Rechabites (see 1903) then a Methodist after the union of the Methodists in 1932.
 Teetotaller and temperance advocate.
-Author of The Newbury Martyrs (1905), published by his brother William Thompson, proprietor of the Slough Journal.7 Raised funds for the memorial to the Newbury Martyrs in Enborne Road.8 JP.9
+Author of The Newbury Martyrs (1905), published by his brother William Thompson, proprietor of the Slough Journal.3 Raised funds for the memorial to the Newbury Martyrs in Enborne Road.4 JP.5